-Parameter Description MAC Address Synopsis: ##-##-##-##-## where ## ranges 0 to FF Default: 00-00-00-00-00 Multicast group MAC address.
-VID Synopsis: 1 to 1000 Default: 1 VLAN Identifier of the VLAN upon which the multicast group operates.
-CoS Synopsis: { Normal, Crit } Default: Normal Prioritizes traffic for the specified MAC address.
-Ports Synopsis: Any combination of numbers valid for this parameter Default: None Ports to which the multicast group traffic is forwarded.
+Parameter Description MAC Address Synopsis: ##-##-##-## where ## ranges 0 to FF Default: 00-00-00-00-00 Multicast group MAC address.
+VID Synopsis: 1 to 4094 Default: 1 VLAN Identifier of the VLAN upon which the multicast group operates.
+CoS Synopsis: { N/A, Normal, Medium, High, Crit } Default: N/A Prioritizes traffic for the specified MAC address.
+To not prioritize traffic based on the address, select N/A. Ports Synopsis: Any combination of numbers valid for this parameter Default: None Ports to which the multicast group traffic is forwarded.